Agent-Oriented Planning in Multi-Agent Systems: Agent-Oriented Planning in Multi-Agent Systems

 \subsection{Detector for Completeness and Non-Redundancy}

-Following the idea in fast decomposition and allocation, we attempt to enhance the proposed framework by incorporating detailed instructions to satisfy the principles of completeness and non-redundancy, such as ``make sure all the important information of the original task such as nouns or numbers are included in the sub-tasks''.
-However, empirical observations reveal that these instructions do not mitigate these issues.
-In fact, more than 15\% of user queries still exhibit such issues during decomposition.
+Following the idea in fast decomposition and allocation, we attempt to incorporate detailed instructions to the meta-agent to satisfy the principles of completeness and non-redundancy.
+However, empirical observations reveal that these instructions may not always work well.
+In fact, more than 15\% of user queries still exhibit such issues during decomposition in our initial experiments.

-To tackle these issues, we involve a detector, implemented with providing a role-play prompt to LLMs, to evaluate both the completeness and non-redundancy of the intermediate results provided by the meta-agent.
-For the principle of completeness, the detector extracts all key elements and requirements from the original task, and then matches these elements against each sub-task, determining whether the sub-tasks collectively address all essential aspects of the original task.
+To tackle these issues, we involve a detector, implemented by providing a role-play prompt to LLMs, to evaluate both the completeness and non-redundancy of the intermediate results provided by the meta-agent.
+For the principle of completeness, the detector extracts all key elements and requirements from the original query and then matches these elements against each sub-task, determining whether the sub-tasks collectively address all essential aspects of the original task.
 To further ensure that each sub-task can be successfully executed, the detector is also required to determine whether there are any additional dependencies needed beyond those identified during decomposition (e.g., unforeseen dependencies).
 If such dependencies exist, the execution results of these dependent sub-tasks should also be provided as inputs.

 Regarding non-redundancy, the detector is responsible for analyzing whether any two subtasks contain identical information or try to solve the same problem, and whether there are unnecessary subtasks that do not contribute to the user query's solution.

-When the provided results do not satisfy the principles of completeness or non-redundancy, the detector identifies the missing key information or redundant content, and offers recommendations for refining the plan, such as suggestions for supplementing missing details or removing overlapping sub-tasks.
+When the provided results do not satisfy the principles of completeness or non-redundancy, the detector identifies the missing key information or redundant content and offers recommendations for refining the plan, such as suggestions for supplementing missing details or removing overlapping sub-tasks.
 The prompt used for the detector is provided in Appendix~\ref{app_detector}.
-From the experimental results shown in Section~\ref{ablation}, we observe that the detector effectively mitigates the issues of task decomposition incompleteness and redundancy, leading to an effective and efficient agent-oriented planning process.
+From the experimental results shown in Table~\ref{ablation}, we observe that the detector effectively mitigates the issues of incompleteness and redundancy, leading to an effective and efficient agent-oriented planning process.